Khat: Canada

 In Canada, khat is a controlled substance under Schedule IV of the Controlled Drugs and Substances Act (CDSA), meaning it is illegal to seek or obtain unless approved by a medical practitioner.
 Possession of khat for personal use is not an arraignable offence in Canada.
 The maximum punishment for trafficking or possession with the intent of trafficking is ten years in prison.

 In 2008, Canadian authorities reported that khat is the most common illegal drug being smuggled at airports.

-However, in 2012 the Ontario Court of Appeal upheld a 2011 absolute discharge of a young woman who brought 34 kilograms of khat into Canada in 2009.
+However, in 2012 the Ontario Court of Appeal upheld a 2011 absolute discharge of a young woman who brought 34 kilograms (75 lb) of khat into Canada in 2009.
 According to the defence, the ruling recognises that there is no empirical evidence that khat is harmful.
 The courts in Quebec and Ontario continued to discharge the accused for bringing khat into Canada for the same reason (no evidence of harmfulness of khat) in 2014 and 2016.